-These exercises are best for intermediate or advanced individuals, so take care out there and don’t overdo!
+These exercises are best for intermediate or advanced individuals, so take care out there and don’t overdo them!

-The second of our stability ball exercises is the Ball Plank.
-This is a variation on the floor plank.
+The second of our stability ball exercises is the Ball Plank, which is a variation on the floor plank.
 Leaning on the ball – with your forearms engaged in balancing your weight, elongate your body and push back with your heels.

 Remember: Always make sure you check with your doctor before beginning any exercise program.

-For a beginner exercise that will tighten and strengthen your core without doing unnecessary damage to your discs, visit our Prime Women YouTube channel and get started today with “Are Your Core Exercises Hurting Your Back?”
+Stability ball exercises will tighten and strengthen your core without doing unnecessary damage to your discs.
+Plus, you can strengthen your legs without risking your joints.
+However, if the exercises discussed in this article are a bit advanced for you, we have options more geared towards beginners.
+Visit our Prime Women YouTube channel and get started today with “Are Your Core Exercises Hurting Your Back?”